-It’s a popular spot to catch a world-class band, of course (and woop, it’s soon back open for business!).
+It’s a popular spot to catch a world-class band, of course (and yep, back open for business!).
 But what’s all this we’ve been reading about possible links, back in the 1930s, with Mussolini?

 We’ll come to that shortly.
 But firstly, here’s how the building came to be.
-On what was then called Green Street (until its name change to Highgate Road in 1864), Upper Craven Place was a row of nine houses built by Thomas Greenwood, also the landlord of the Bull & Gate.
+Back in the early 19th century, o what was then called Green Street (until its name change to Highgate Road in 1864), Upper Craven Place, a row of nine houses, was built by Thomas Greenwood, also the landlord of the Bull & Gate.

 In 1934 The Forum Theatre was built over much of the stretch.
 Seating nearly 2200 people, like the earlier Palace (now a Co-operative) on Kentish Town Road, this Deco cinema was designed by a young John Stanley Beard, known for his slightly eccentric but much-praised style.

 The interior, by Beard’s partner WR Bennett, still boasts a series of friezes depicting Roman battle scenes – and it’s these that, over the decades, have proven controversial.

 “Rumour has it that they were paid for by Mussolini,” suggests the Camden History Society in their book Streets of Kentish Town, “who donated the money to make the place suitable for a rally by Oswald Mosley.”